-The best exercise bikes make staying fit at home easy.
+The best exercise bikes make staying fit at home easy as we enter a new year.
 If your local gym is still closed due to the coronavirus pandemic, an indoor exercise bike could be the ticket to maintaining your fitness levels.
 It is an affordable, convenient piece when you're stocking up on the best home gym equipment.
 And the best exercise bikes provide a way to go cycling when you can’t be outside due to bad weather.

 The best exercise bikes give you a heart-pumping cardio workout that burns calories — even while performing other tasks, like working from home, watching TV, playing video games, reading or even calling into a Zoom meeting.
 You can find an exercise bike to target your specific needs.
 For instance, if you have knee or back problems, a recumbent bike is a great option.
 Other bikes come with moving handles to tone your arms.